-- The first set of four hex characters represents the pressure in centibars. - The second of four hex characters represents the temperature in millidegrees. - The third set of four hex characters represents the salinity in parts per million (ppm). - The next 4-bytes represent the oxygen frequency in Hertz. - The final set of two hex characters represents the number of samples in the average. - Integers in square brackets after the data, e.g., [2], indicate repeated instances of the same encoded line.
+- The first set of four hex characters represents the pressure in centibars. - The second of four hex characters represents the temperature in millidegrees. - The third set of four hex characters represents the salinity in parts per million (ppm). - The final set of two hex characters represents the number of samples in the average. - Integers in square brackets after the data, e.g., [2], indicate repeated instances of the same encoded line.
 In the example above there were two all zero messages in sequence.